cableguy99/docs/docs/general/faq.md

 #### Where do I store TAO?
 How can I send TAO to my wallet?
 You can store TAO in TaoWallet, TrustWallet, MetaMask, and soon Ledger and Trezor.

-We recommend to store TAO in TaoWallet.
+We recommend that you store yuor TAO in TaoWallet.

 Please, read more details here: [https://docs.tao.network/get-started/wallet/](https://docs.tao.network/get-started/wallet/)